 The interest behind this project arose out of Nintendo’s decision to change their initial position on the subject of dual language options in The Legend of Zelda: Breath of the Wild.
-Following the debut of the final trailer for the game at the Nintendo Switch presentation in January of 2017, which featured Japanese voice acting with English subtitles, many fans had hoped to be able to experience the game in Japanese while still playing with the text and subtitles of their native languages.
+Following the debut of the final trailer for the game at the Nintendo Switch presentation in January of 2017,¹ which featured Japanese voice acting with English subtitles, many fans had hoped to be able to experience the game in Japanese while still playing with the text and subtitles of their native languages.
 Consequently, many were disappointed when producer Eiji Aonuma announced that the game would not include a dual language feature.
 After receiving this negative feedback, Nintendo eventually released an update allowing players the option to choose the voice acting language they preferred.

+In addition to the information electronically displayed on this site, I make all of the files that I create during the translation process available for download.
 All documents are uploaded to this site as PDF files, and (naturally) they are all free.
 To download any file, simply click the link to open it and then save.
 Once saved, you are free to do what you like with them.

 ¹ While the original presentation video from Nintendo is no longer available, the Japanese trailer with English subtitles has been archived here: https://www.youtube.com/watch?v=6pA0Ia0G9Ac.